aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/tokens.md

 |**Token**|**Definition**|
 |:-----|:-----|
 |**{inputQueryText}**<br/> | The query value entered into a search box on a page.
 The value depends on the configuration of input text connection of the Data Visualizer Web Part. <br/> |
 |**{filters.&lt;FilterName&gt;}** | The current selected filters.
 You can use deep paths here to access properties. _'FilterName'_ corresponds to the filter name specified in the Data Filters Web Part (not the display name).
 Only single value taxonomy filters and data range filters are supported.
-For date range filters you can access start/end date values using `{filters.MyDateRangeFilter.startDate}` or `{filters.MyDateRangeFilter.endDate}`.
+For date range filters you can access start/end date values (as ISO8601 strings) using `{filters.MyDateRangeFilter.startDate}` or `{filters.MyDateRangeFilter.endDate}`.
 For taxonomy filters, the token `{filters.MyTaxonomyFilter}` will return the taxonomy item ID currently selected.
 |**{itemsCountPerPage}** | The number of items count per page configured in teh Web Part.
 Useful for the OData source to specify a `$top={itemsCountPerPage}` parameter.
 |**{startRow}** | The next start row number according to current paging.
 Useful for the OData source to specify a `$skipToken={startRow}` or `$skip={startRow}` parameters.